Sunlighter/GraphicsTerminal/README.md

 drawing (*not* in the text entry area, which can be focused separately, or might be hidden).
 The `System.Windows.Forms.Keys` value is included in the event.
 (The code takes extra steps to ensure that arrow keys are treated like any other keys.)

+* `SizeChanged`, which corresponds to the `TE_SizeChanged` event class.
+This event is caused by the window being resized and indicates the new size of the drawing area.

 Note that a `TE_UserCloseRequest` event can also be returned by any call to `GetEventAsync`.
 This indicates that the user clicked the box to close the window.
 This event can happen at any time, and there is no way to specify that you